keigan-motor/pykeigan_motor/README.rst

 https://github.com/IanHarvey/bluepy

-You can use USB serial feature on Linux, Windows and Mac.
+The USB serial feature should work on Windows and Mac too.
 Please use setup-usb.py to install.

 Requirements
 -----------
-- python >=3.5
+- python >= 3.5
-- pyserial >=3.4
+- pyserial >= 3.4
-- bluepy >=1.1.4
+- bluepy >= 1.1.4

 Installation
 -----------